raddva/levrey-chatbot/README.md

 ## 🧑‍🎓 Author

-Made with ❤️ by Asdya
+Made with ❤️ by Asdya.
-Feel free to fork, remix, or share!
+Feel free to fork, star, or share!